Plan 1 loans: How do Pay As You Earn (PAYE) student loan repayments work?

 The exact process depends on timing – let us look at a couple of examples.

 Example 1 – Jann, new starter employee

 Jann, originally from Scotland, left university in the summer of 2019 and got a job straight away.
 He had no P45 so his employer asked for information to complete the new starter checklist.

 Although Jann has a Plan 1 income-contingent student loan, he didn’t leave his course before last 6 April, so his employer was not required to start deducting loan repayments even if Jann was earning over the repayment threshold.

 But from April 2020, HMRC should issue a ‘start notice’ to his employer and if Jann is earning more than the threshold, loan deductions will begin.

 Example 2 - Francesca

-Francesca, who also has a Plan 1 income-contingent student loan, leaves university at the same time as Jann, in the summer of 2017 but cannot find work straight away.
+Francesca, who is also from Scotland and has a Plan 1 income-contingent student loan, leaves university at the same time as Jann, in the summer of 2019 but cannot find work straight away.

 She finds a job at last in May 2020 and her employer requests information to complete a new starter checklist.
 Unlike Jann, because she left her course before 6 April 2020, if Francesca's income is high enough, her employer will have to start making deductions from her pay immediately.